bedita/docs/source/endpoints/model/relations.rst

 Create a relation
 -----------------

-Creation of a new object type happens through ``POST /model/relations`` endpoint.
+Creation of a new relation happens through ``POST /model/relations`` endpoint.

 .. http:post:: /model/relations